BicoTeam/Bico-whitepaper/WHITEPAPER.md

 | TOTAL             		  |        |           |           | 47200 |

-People who have participated in the crowdsale buying 1500 BICOs or more will be able to get the guidebook in return for their investment.
-After all books have been delivered, the book will be available for sale for the whole market at a price of 2500 BICOs.
+The price of the ebook will be of 1500 BICO tokens.
+After the crowdsale the book will be available in popular ebook platforms like Amazon.
 Please note that final prices might vary slightly as Ethereum value changes constantly.

 ## Disclaimer